 back porches where screen doors

-slammed in the darkness with those really
+slammed in the darkness with those

 very special summertime sounds and,